 \subsection{The first inaccessible?}

-\begin{theorem} Suppose that the first measurable is the first inaccessible cardinal.
+\begin{theorem} Suppose that the first measurable cardinal is the first inaccessible cardinal.
 Then there is an inner model with a measurable cardinal of Mitchell order $2$.
-In particular, it is impossible to start with a single measurable cardinal and construct a model in which the first measurable cardinal is the first inaccessible cardinal. \end{theorem} \begin{proof} Towards a contradiction assume that there is no inner model satisfying $\exists\kappa(o(\kappa)\geq2)$.
-Let $\kappa$ be the least inaccessible cardinal which is also the least measurable cardinal.
-Fix a measure $U$, and note that we do not necessarily assume that $U$ is normal.\footnote{As the results in \cite{BilinskyGitik2012} show it might be that there are no normal measures on $\kappa$.}
+In particular, it is impossible to start with a single measurable cardinal and construct a model in which the first measurable cardinal is the first inaccessible cardinal. \end{theorem} \begin{proof} Towards a contradiction, assume that there is no inner model satisfying $\exists\kappa(o(\kappa)\geq2)$.
+Let $\kappa$ be the least inaccessible cardinal, which is also the least measurable cardinal.
+Fix a measure $U$.
+We do not necessarily assume that $U$ is normal, as there might be no normal measures on $\kappa$ (see \cite{BilinskyGitik2012}).

 Since $\kappa$ is not Mahlo, let $C\subseteq\kappa$ be a club through the singulars.
 Since every set of ordinals is generic over $\HOD$, the Mitchell core model, $K$, is unchanged between $\HOD$ and $\HOD[C]$.
 Moreover, we can encode $U\cap\HOD[C]$ as a set of ordinals and by forcing further add it to the universe as well without changing $K$.
-Let $M$ denote $\HOD[C][U\cap\HOD[C]]$, then, as we remarked, $K^\HOD=K^M$.
+Let $M$ denote $\HOD[C][U\cap\HOD[C]]$.
+Then, as we remarked, $K^\HOD=K^M$.